goodtocode/azure-arm/README.md

-# GoodToCode Azure ARM Template library
+# azure-arm Azure ARM Template library
 <sup>ARM Templates in .json and upcoming .bicep files.</sup> <br>

 This is a atomic-level repository of Azure ARM templates.
 All files install only a single resource.
 You can include the resources you need in an Azure DevOps or GitHub Actions pipeline to deploy directly to Azure.